All Episodes

 It's a delight to be sitting here behind a golden EIB microphone to have three straight hours to tell you what is and what isn't.

-Now he said he did he has got nothing against white construction workers, but instead he wants to hire minorities and stuff.
+Now, he said he has got nothing against white construction workers, but instead he wants to hire minorities and stuff.

 It's strange he didn't talk about qualifications to do infrastructure work.